Yoni190/curriculum/ruby/computer_science/project_hash_map.md

 #### Test Your Hash Map

-1. Create a new Ruby file.
+1. Create a new Ruby file

-1. Create a new instance of your hash map and set the load factor to be `0.75`.
+1. Create a new instance of your hash map and set the load factor to be `0.75`

     ```ruby
     test = HashMap.new